Azure-Samples/active-directory-b2c-ios-swift-native-msal/README.md

 | [Getting Started](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-get-started)| [Library](https://github.com/AzureAD/microsoft-authentication-library-for-objc) | [Docs](https://aka.ms/aadb2c) | [Support](README.md#community-help-and-support)
 | --- | --- | --- | --- |

-The MSAL preview library for iOS and macOS gives your app the ability to begin using the [Microsoft Cloud](https://cloud.microsoft.com) by supporting [Azure B2C](https://azure.microsoft.com/en-us/services/active-directory-b2c/) using industry standard OAuth2 and OpenID Connect.
+The MSAL library for iOS and macOS gives your app the ability to begin using the [Microsoft identity platform](https://aka.ms/aaddev) by supporting [Azure B2C](https://azure.microsoft.com/en-us/services/active-directory-b2c/) using industry standard OAuth2 and OpenID Connect.
 This sample demonstrates all the normal lifecycles your application should experience, including:

 * How to get a token
 * How to refresh a token